John-R-Wallace-NOAA/rgit/README.md

     # Inspect what is going on with verbose = TRUE and inspecting the undeleted repo (would need permissions to push)
     gitPush(git.R, subDir = 'R',  gitDir = repoPath, verbose = TRUE, deleteRepoAfterPush = FALSE)

-    # A normal call with defaults
-    gitPush(git.R, subDir = 'R')

-Verbose output with 2 files (git.R & gitPush.R) being pushed and the default removal of the cloned repo:

-    # As in rm() and other functions, the dots ('...') come first so the other arguments need to named
+    # As in rm() and other functions, the dots ('...') come first so the other arguments need to be fully named
     args(gitPush)
     function (..., list = character(), gitDir = repoPath, subDir = NULL,
         gitUserName = gitName, gitUserEmail = gitEmail, deleteRepoAfterPush = TRUE,
         verbose = FALSE)

+    # A normal call with defaults
+     gitPush(git.R, subDir = 'R')  # Full argument name 'subDir' used

+Verbose output with 2 files (git.R & gitPush.R) being pushed and the default removal of the cloned repo:

     gitPush(git.R, gitPush.R, subDir = 'R', verbose = TRUE)  # As in rm(), a mixture of quoted and unquoted file names can be used

     The local directory: rgit will be removed.